JeremiePat/present.me/README.md

 #### Metadata

 Beyond theme configuration, there are a few presentation metadata that can be specified outside the theme folder.
-Any YAML file within the same folder of the markdown file will always override the following theme metadata:
+Any YAML file within the same folder of the markdown file will always override the following metadata:

 - `title` The title of the presentation
 - `description` The description of the presentation